holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

         - Mountains at Collioure by Andre Derain
         - Lake George Reflection by Georgia O’Keefe
         - Night Sea by Agnes Martin
+    - Still Life
+        - Still Life with Fruits in Porcelain by Jacob Van Es
+        - Still Life with Skull by Paul Cezanne
+        - Rendered Impressions by Catherine J. Martzloff
+        - Still Life with Skull by Bohumil Kubista
     - Discuss what we're seeing at each level
     - How does this relate to abstraction?
 - Group Activity: